Consumers Guide to Medicaid Planning and Asset Preservation (Updated for 2023)

 2. Pay with Your Own Funds – This is the method many people are required to use initially.
 Quite simply, it means paying for the cost of a nursing home out of your own pocket.
-Unfortunately, with nursing home bills averaging between $9,000 and $10,000 per month in our area, few people can afford a long-term stay in a nursing home.
+Unfortunately, with nursing home bills averaging more than $10,000 per month in our area, few people can afford a long-term stay in a nursing home.

 3. Medicare – This is the national health insurance program primarily for people 65 years of age and older, certain younger disabled people, and people with kidney failure.
 Medicare provides short-term assistance with nursing home costs (maximum 100 days), but only if you meet the strict qualification rules.
 Medicare’s coverage of nursing home costs is minimal.